-36. Consultation about changes to rosters or hours of work
+38. Consultation about changes to rosters or hours of work

-Where an employer proposes to change an employee's regular roster or ordinary hours of work, the employer must consult with the employee or employees affected and their representatives, if any, about the proposed change.

-36.2 The employer must:

-- (a) provide to the employee or employees affected and their representatives, if any, information about the proposed change (for example, information about the nature of the change to the employee's regular roster or ordinary hours of work and when that change is proposed to commence); - (b) invite the employee or employees affected and their representatives, if any, to give their views about the impact of the proposed change (including any impact in relation to their family or caring responsibilities); and - (c) give consideration to any views about the impact of the proposed change that are given by the employee or employees concerned and/or their representatives. - 36.3 The requirement to consult under this clause does not apply where an employee has irregular, sporadic or unpredictable working hours.

-36.4 These provisions are to be read in conjunction with other award provisions concerning the scheduling of work and notice requirements.
+- 38.1 Clause 38 applies if an employer proposes to change the regular roster or ordinary hours of work of an employee, other than an employee whose working hours are irregular, sporadic or unpredictable. - The employer must consult with any employees affected by the proposed change and their representatives (if any). - 38.3 For the purpose of the consultation, the employer must: - (a) provide to the employees and representatives mentioned in clause 38.2 information about the proposed change (for example, information about the nature of the change and when it is to begin); and - (b) invite the employees to give their views about the impact of the proposed change on them (including any impact on their family or caring responsibilities) and also invite their representative (if any) to give their views about that impact. - 38.4 The employer must consider any views given under clause 38.3(b). - 38.5 Clause 38 is to be read in conjunction with any other provisions of this award concerning the scheduling of work or the giving of notice.

-37. Dispute resolution
+39. Dispute resolution

-- 37.1 In the event of a dispute about a matter under this award, or a dispute in relation to the NES, in the first instance the parties must attempt to resolve the matter at the workplace by discussions between the employee or employees concerned and the relevant supervisor.
-If such discussions do not resolve the dispute, the parties will endeavour to resolve the dispute in a timely manner by discussions between the employee or employees concerned and more senior levels of management as appropriate. - 37.2 If a dispute about a matter arising under this award or a dispute in relation to the NES is unable to be resolved at the workplace, and all appropriate steps under clause 37.1 have been taken, a party to the dispute may refer the dispute to the Fair Work Commission. - 37.3 The parties may agree on the process to be utilised by the Fair Work Commission including mediation, conciliation and consent arbitration. - Where the matter in dispute remains unresolved, the Fair Work Commission may exercise any method of dispute resolution permitted by the Act that it considers appropriate to ensure the settlement of the dispute. - 37.5 An employer or employee may appoint another person, organisation or association to accompany and/or represent them for the purposes of this clause. - While the dispute resolution procedure is being conducted, work must continue in accordance with this award and the Act.
-Subject to applicable occupational health and safety legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace, that is safe and appropriate for the employee to perform.
+Clause 39 sets out the procedures to be followed if a dispute arises about a matter under this award or in relation to the NES.

+- 39.2 The parties to the dispute must first try to resolve the dispute at the workplace through discussion between the employee or employees concerned and the relevant supervisor. - 39.3 If the dispute is not resolved through discussion as mentioned in clause 39.2, the parties to the dispute must then try to resolve it in a timely manner at the workplace through discussion between the employee or employees concerned and more senior levels of management, as appropriate. - 39.4 If the dispute is unable to be resolved at the workplace and all appropriate steps have been taken under clauses 39.2 and 39.3, a party to the dispute may refer it to the Fair Work Commission. - 39.5 The parties may agree on the process to be followed by the Fair Work Commission in dealing with the dispute, including mediation, conciliation and consent arbitration. - 39.6 If the dispute remains unresolved, the Fair Work Commission may use any method of dispute resolution that it is permitted by the Act to use and that it considers appropriate for resolving the dispute. - A party to the dispute may appoint a person, organisation or association to support and/or represent them in any discussion or process under clause 39. - 39.8 While procedures are being followed under clause 39 in relation to a dispute: - (a) work must continue in accordance with this award and the Act; and - (b) an employee must not unreasonably fail to comply with any direction given by the employer about performing work, whether at the same or another workplace, that is safe and appropriate for the employee to perform. - 39.9 Clause 39.8 is subject to any applicable work health and safety legislation.

-37.7 Dispute resolution procedure training leave
+39.10 Dispute resolution procedure training leave